 4. Hoan Kiem Lake – Ngoc Son temple

 Hoan Kiem Lake probably is the first destination you set food on when you traveling to Hanoi.
-Today, The area is best Fridays to Sundays when nearby traffic is banned from 7 pm to midnight and a public-square, funfair vibe takes over.
-There have lots of traditional activity over the weekend for you to enjoy.
+Today, The area is the best place to do from Fridays to Sundays, when nearby traffic is banned from 7 pm to midnight and a public-square, funfair vibe takes over.
+There have lots of traditional activities over the weekend for you to enjoy.
 However, even when you go there on the day of the week, it is also exciting.
 You can enjoy the fresh air near the lake, surrounded by lots of people and interesting activities.

 Peaceful and quiet, the lake surrounds Ngoc Son Temple, a pagoda sitting in the center on a small island.
 Ngoc Son Temple was built in the 18th century on Jade Island in the center of the ‘Lake of the Returned Sword’ or Hoan Kiem Lake.
-Legend describes how an emperor was once given a magical sword which helped him defeat the Chinese Ming Dynasty and in doing so saw the return of the Golden Turtle God to the lake.
+Legend story describes how the emperor was once given a magical sword.
+It helped the Vietnamese defeat the Chinese Ming Dynasty and the sword was returned to the Golden Turtle God.

 It is open from 8:00 to 18:00 and you have to buy a ticket to go in.
 If your hotel is not provided for your ticket, you can buy it at the gate.
-From the shore, the Welcoming Morning Sunlight Bridge leads to the island.
+From the shore, the “The Huc” bridge (Welcoming Morning Sunlight Bridge) leads to the island.
 Buildings of the temple include the Pen Tower, the ink-slab, the Moon Contemplation Pavilion and the Pavilion against Waves, all of which have symbolic meaning.

 5. Ho Chi Minh Mausoleum

 Ho Chi Minh Mausoleum in Ba Dinh Square is one of the most desirable places in Hanoi.
-It is the final resting place of Ho Chi Minh, the most iconic and popular president of Vietnam, known to his people as ‘Uncle Ho’.
+It is the final resting place of Ho Chi Minh, the most iconic president of Vietnam, known to his people as ‘Uncle Ho’.
 His body is preserved here in a glass case.
-For visitors, a trip to Uncle Ho’s final resting place can be an extraordinary experience as it is not just an average attraction; it’s a part of a unique history.
+For visitors, a trip to Uncle Ho’s body final resting place can be a memorable experience; it’s a part of a unique history.